m4tD3v/m4td3v/README.md

 ## Hi there 👋

-I'm Matt, a 32 year old Software Developer/Engineer/Manager from South Africa 🇿🇦
+I'm Matt, Software Developer/Engineer/Manager from South Africa 🇿🇦

-I'm really a relaxed person, am easy to get on with and enjoy collaborating with others to share knowledge and implement cool solutions.
+I'm really a relaxed person, easy to get on with and enjoy collaborating with others to share knowledge and implement cool solutions.

 I enjoy working out, being outdoors and keeping a healthy balanced lifestyle, with an unhealthy addiction to Scuba Diving and Rock-pooling! 🐬